-Youth Futures Foundation: Development and impact grants
+Youth Futures Foundation: Development and Impact Grants

-Previously we reported on the emergency covid-19 funding which is no longer available.
-However, the foundation has a rolling grants programme designed to find, fund, support and evaluate promising practice.
+The foundation has a rolling grants programme designed to find, fund, support and evaluate promising practice.
 Funding will go to organisations working with young people aged 14-24 to help them overcome barriers to finding meaningful work.
 They are looking for approaches that can be tested, evaluated and, where proven to be effective, expanded to reach more young people.

 There are two types of grants available: